filipefmelo/JAESBoilerplate/README.md

 ## How to make it run on your browser

-Just run the following command: "PORT=8000 node app" on your console
+Just run the following command: "node app" on your console and load it up on your browser with "localhost:3000"

 ### Credits
 **Filipe Melo**